cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 - get feature names out
 - show percentage of importance on features
 - implement test set and show std/ error from actuals
-- run new inputs and access re-evaluation of preprocessing/modeling
+- run new inputs and assess re-evaluation of preprocessing/modeling
 - draw further conclusions from results

-- IMPLEMENT OTHER PRECESSES???...
+- IMPLEMENT OTHER PRECESSES to draw out more findings???...